 If you see damp patches on your walls rising from the ground level in an upward direction or you see any powdery deposits on walls, then these are the signs of rising damp.

+Rising damp is a form of damp that damages the walls of the property in an upwards motion from the ground.
+When the water from the ground rises via the walls due to capillary action, rising damp occurs.
+The water that sucked up also has salts that travel through the walls.
+It is noticed by the building’s damaged internal walls.
 The rising damp occurs mostly due to a broken or nonappearance of a damp-proof course in the building’s structure.
 If you reside in an apartment above the ground level, your property will not suffer from the rising damp problems because the damp rises from the ground level.

 What Causes Rising Damp?